DCWelch/age_grade_converter/README.md

 # Age Grade Converter

-Web-based tool to calculate an Age Grade and Age Grade-equivelant times given a distance, time, age, and gender.
+Web-based tool to calculate an Age Grade and Age Grade-equivelant road running times given a distance, time, age, and gender.

 ## Live at